OwlCyberDefense/clip/README.md

 Once one of these methods has been followed you can reference the package in the kickstart and it will be installed during the installation process.

-Method 1:
+**Method 1:**

-1. Add the fully qualified path to the package to the PRE_ROLLED_PACKAGES variable in the CONFIG_BUILD file.
+1. Add the fully qualified path to the package to the `PRE_ROLLED_PACKAGES` variable in the `CONFIG_BUILD` file.
 2. Reference the package from your kickstart.

-Method 2:
+**Method 2:**

 **Note**: This method is easier if you have existing yum repositories to use.
 Skip to step 3 if you have a yum repo created.

 1. Copy the package to the appropriate repo directory (eg, /mnt/repos/custom-yum-repo).
-2. Run ` createrepo -d <repodir> `
+2. Run `createrepo -d <repodir>`
-3. Add the repo to CONFIG_REPOS
+3. Add the repo to `CONFIG_REPOS`
-    1. Add the package filename to the pkglist.<reponame> file in conf/.
+    1. Add the package filename to the `pkglist.<reponame>` file in `conf/`.
-    2. Run ` make conf/pkglist.<reponame> `
+    2. Run `make conf/pkglist.<reponame>`
-5. Run ` make bare-repos `
+5. Run `make bare-repos`
-6. Run ` make create-repos `
+6. Run `make create-repos`
 7. Add the packages you want to include in the ISO to the appropriate kickstart.
 8. Build your image.

 #### Updated existing external packages:
-1. Remove conf/pkglist.<reponame>
+1. Remove `conf/pkglist.<reponame>`
-2. Run ` make conf/pkglist.<reponame> `
+2. Run `make conf/pkglist.<reponame>`

 #### Configuring AIDE

 CLIP runs an AIDE check as the last step during installation.
 The newly created database, AIDE binary, and aide.conf are then moved to a read-only file system.
-A cron job is executed every 24 hours and writes detected changes to ` /var/log/aide.log `.
-Where the AIDE files are written, the cron job, as well as aide.conf, are all configurable in the kickstart script.
+A cron job is executed every 24 hours and writes detected changes to `/var/log/aide.log`.
+Where the AIDE files are written, the cron job, as well as `aide.conf`, are all configurable in the kickstart script.
 A typical use case is to disable networking on the system if the cron job fails.
 Another useful configuration is to write the AIDE files to read-only media that is kept off the box for added security.

 #### Configuring Scap Security Guide

 CLIP uses Scap Security Guide (SSG) [1] to perform remediation and audit of our system.
 The profile used is based on the SSG stig-rhel7-server-upstream profile [2].
 All SSG configuration is done in the CLIP kickstart script.
-The logs from auditing and remediation are placed in /root/ssg/ by default.
+The logs from auditing and remediation are placed in `/root/ssg/` by default.

 **NOTE**: A more up to date version of SSG will be included in RHEL 7.1 Beta.
 Unfortunately, we must carry our own OpenScap and SSG RPMs to keep up with the newest profiles.
 Once CLIP for RHEL 7.1 is released, these RPMs may be dropped from our packages.